Fintech Strategy Roadmap for a Great Fintech Product

 To succeed with fintech product development, it is not enough to create a feature-rich platform.
-The key goal is to ensure it solves particular pains of your audience — and resonates with them.
-So how to build a product your customers will love?
+The key goal is to ensure it solves particular pains of your audience — that’s exactly why you need a fintech strategy roadmap.

 - Ideation, discovery, and market research.
 Articulate your idea and what pain you are trying to solve with it.
 Take a look at competitors and check if there are any similar products in this niche.
 Research their features, as well as positive and negative feedback.
 Knowing where others failed to meet their audience expectations will help you exceed them.